AllenCaoo/CrossroadsJanuary/README.md

 # Crossroads January Resistance

-Happy Birthday to the January Crossroaders!
+Happy Birthday to the January-born Crossroaders!
 This game is dedicated to Nicole, Alex P., Zoë, and Elaine.

 ## Windows Install Instructions